 UHL have been providing and developing post mortem (PM) imaging services for over 20 years.
-We work in conjunction with Her Majesty’s Senior Coroner for Leicester City and South Leicestershire, Professor Catherine Mason, Leicester City Council and the University of Leicester, East Midlands Forensic Pathology Unit.
+We work in conjunction with a variety of institutions such as; His Majesty’s Senior Coroner for Leicester City and South Leicestershire, Leicester City Council and the University of Leicester, East Midlands Forensic Pathology Unit, to name but a few.
 We routinely provide imaging services for the East Midlands and nationwide as requested.

 Imaging services also manage imaging for mass fatality incidents and is internationally recognised for pioneering the NHS’s first post-mortem CT (PMCT) service to replace autopsy in non-suspicious death investigations.

-Professor Mason supports the services saying they are welcomed by her office as UHL continue to put families’ needs at the heart of their work.
+Professor Catharine Mason, Coroner for Leicester City and South Leicestershire, supports the services saying they are welcomed by her office as UHL continue to put families’ needs at the heart of their work.
 As well as religious groups that may find invasive PM examinations to be in direct challenge to their faith, there are benefits to society more broadly.

-To learn more about a PMCT scan via the video produced by us and the University of Leicester.
+To learn more about PMCT, see below a video on YouTube produced by us and the University of Leicester.

 Contact details